15 ggplot2

 )

-Frequency distribution of species
+Frequency distribution of penguin species

-Barchart with two variables
+Frequency barchart with two variables

 Distribution of species by year